<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=200498&amp;fmt=gif">

 It is important to note that ATP testing does not indicate exactly what types of organisms are present.
 In addition, ATP tests cannot be used to identify the presence of viruses.

-Why is ATP testing important?
+Why is an ATP test important?

 • Breweries and wineries: As Craft Brewing Business points out, effective ATP monitoring can help prevent any cross-contamination during brewing, ensure product integrity, and improve beer’s shelf life.